 2) Louxor j’adore by Philippe Katerine

 Immerse yourself in the French culture with eccentric singer Philippe Katerine and his addictive autobiographical tune Louxor j’adore – though we cannot be held responsible for the content featured in the 3:21-minute madcap video.
-The song basically explains what the singer loves (“adore”) about the Louxor, a former movie theatre converted into a nightclub in the animated Barbès area in Paris, a place he used to visit on a regular basis and where he met people from all backgrounds.
+The song basically explains what the singer loves (“adore”) about the Louksor, a nightclub located in Clisson (western France), a place he used to visit on a regular basis and where he met people from all backgrounds.
 Spoiler alert: contains purple hot-pants and a floor-length fur coat.
 If you think you’ve seen some weird video clips in your life, try this one on for size.

 3) La Madrague by Brigitte Bardot

 Recorded in 1963 by iconic French actress, singer and champion of baby seals, Brigitte Bardot, the oft-covered song La Madrague is the perfect break for any learner of French.
 The lyrics refer to the property Bardot purchased in the Riviera’s A-list metropolis, Saint Tropez, called La Madrague, a peaceful enclave bereft of paparazzi and distractions.
 Fun fact: A “madrague” is actually a fishing technique for catching tuna.
 Now that’s going to come in handy at some point.